kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 5. Submit Your Contribution

-**Glow's supportive guidance**: *"Submitting your contribution is like sharing a gift with the community.
+**Glow's technical process**: *"Submitting your contribution is like sharing a gift with the community.
 Don't worry about it being perfect - we're all learning and growing together."*

 ```bash
 # Stage your changes